 Thus far, two randomized, placebo-controlled, double-blind clinical trials have assessed the efficacy of black cohosh use (one trial used black cohosh extract; the other trial used an uncharacterized black cohosh product ) on hot flashes—or related vasomotor symptoms—in breast cancer survivors who received a selective estrogen receptor modulator (SERM).
 Neither study indicated a significant difference in menopausal symptomology between women taking the supplement (20–40 mg/d), or an identical-appearing placebo, with or without the use of tamoxifen (10–40 mg) or raloxifene (dosage not provided).[2,14]

 One randomized clinical study specifically evaluated the preventative effect of Remifemin® on symptoms of menopause syndrome (MPS) in breast cancer patients who received luteinizing hormone-releasing hormone analogs (LHRH-a).
+Some patients received LHRH-a treatment in addition to an aromatase inhibitor or SERM, though no significant difference in use was found between the treatment group and the control group.
 Evaluation of MPS was assessed using Kupperman Menopausal Index (KMI) scores.
-Symptomology increased in both groups throughout the course of study; however, KMI scores of patients on LHRH-a treatment (goserelin, n = 32; leuprorelin, n = 10) with Remifemin® (20 mg/d) were significantly lower than those on adjuvant therapy alone (goserelin, n = 28; leuprorelin, n = 15) at each time point in this 12-week clinical trial (P < .01).
-Furthermore, 11.9% of participants in the treatment group and 64.29% of participants in the control group received LHRH-a treatment with a SERM or an aromatase inhibitor.
+Symptomology increased in both groups throughout the course of study; however, KMI scores of patients on LHRH-a treatment (goserelin, n = 32; leuprorelin, n = 10) with Remifemin® (40 mg/d) were significantly lower than those on adjuvant therapy alone (goserelin, n = 28; leuprorelin, n = 15) at each time point in this 12-week clinical trial (P < .01).

 Given these conflicting results in observational and randomized clinical trials, a large placebo effect is presumably at play, especially considering the subjective nature of many of the endpoint measures.
 Furthermore, the beneficial effect observed through an open-label study left unconfirmed through double-blind studies further obscured the understanding of the true effect of black cohosh in alleviating climacteric symptoms in this patient population; however, given the unlikely negative impact on breast cancer risk or recurrence,[11,13] along with evidence of relative safety, more research is warranted.[1,2,7,10]